-Same as face to face with the exception of the desired use of proctored exams and exclusion of participation in classroom activities.
-Students will be expected to complete assignments and activities equivalent to in-class assignments and activities.
-Written correspondence and a minimum of six opportunities for feedback will be utilized to maintain effective communication between instructor and student.
+All quizzes and exams will be administered during the in person class time.
+Students will be expected to complete online assignments and activities equivalent to in class assignments and activities for the online portion of the course.
+Electronic communication, both synchronous and asynchronous will be evaluated for participation and to maintain effective communication between instructor and students.